rubocop/rubocop/manual/cops_naming.md

 AllowedNames | `[]` | Array
 ForbiddenNames | `[]` | Array

-## Naming/UncommunicativeMethodArgName
+## Naming/UncommunicativeMethodParamName

 Enabled by default | Supports autocorrection
 --- | ---
 Enabled | No

-This cop checks method argument names for how descriptive they are.
+This cop checks method parameter names for how descriptive they are.
 It is highly configurable.

 The `MinNameLength` config option takes an integer.
 It represents